-- 1. Scope of Inspection. - CSHOs may consider expanding the scope of an imminent danger inspection based on additional hazards discovered or brought to their attention during the inspection. - 2.
-Procedures for Inspection. - a.
+1. Scope of Inspection.

+CSHOs can seek to expand the scope of an imminent danger inspection based on any additional hazards discovered or brought to their attention during the inspection.
+See Chapter 15, for more information.

+2. Procedures for Inspection.

+- a.
 Every imminent danger inspection will be conducted as expeditiously as possible. - b.
 CSHOs will offer the employer and employee representatives the opportunity to participate in the worksite inspection, unless the immediacy of the hazard makes it impractical to delay the inspection in order to afford time to reach the area of the alleged imminent danger. - c.
 As soon as reasonably practicable after discovery of existing conditions or practices constituting an imminent danger, the employer shall be informed of such hazards.
 The employer shall be asked to notify affected employees and to remove them from exposure to the imminent danger hazard.
-The employer should be encouraged to voluntarily take appropriate abatement measures to promptly eliminate the danger. - D. Elimination of the Imminent Danger. - 1.
-Voluntary Elimination of the Imminent Danger. - a.
-How to Voluntarily Eliminate a Hazard. - ➤ Voluntary elimination of the hazard has been accomplished when the employer: - o Immediately removes affected employees from the danger area; - o Immediately removes or abates the hazardous condition; and - o Gives satisfactory assurance that the dangerous condition will remain abated before permitting employees to work in the area. - > Satisfactory assurance can be evidenced by: - After removing the affected employees, immediate corrective action is initiated, designed to bring the dangerous condition, practice, means or method of operation, or process into compliance, which, when completed, would permanently eliminate the dangerous condition; or - A good faith representation by the employer that permanent corrective action will be taken as soon as possible, and that affected employees will not be permitted to work in the area of the imminent danger until the condition is permanently corrected; or - o A good faith representation by the employer that permanent corrective action will be instituted as soon as possible.
+The employer should be encouraged to voluntarily take appropriate abatement measures to promptly eliminate the danger.

+D. Elimination of the Imminent Danger.

+- 1. Voluntary Elimination of the Imminent Danger. - a.
+How to Voluntarily Eliminate a Hazard. - ➤ Voluntary elimination of the hazard has been accomplished when the employer: - Immediately removes affected employees from the dangerous area; - Immediately removes or abates the hazardous condition; and - Gives satisfactory assurance that the dangerous condition will remain abated before permitting employees to work in the area. - > Satisfactory assurance can be evidenced by: - After the affected employees are removed, immediate corrective action is initiated to bring the dangerous condition, practice, means, or method of operation, or process into compliance, which, when completed, would permanently eliminate the dangerous condition; or - A good faith effort by the employer that shows permanent corrective action will be taken as soon as possible, and that affected employees will not be permitted to work in the area of the imminent danger until the condition is permanently corrected; or - A good faith effort by the employer that shows permanent corrective action will be instituted as soon as possible.
 Where personal protective equipment can eliminate the imminent danger, such equipment will be issued and its use strictly enforced until the condition is permanently corrected.